Pros and Cons of Gas and Electric Furnaces

 Electric Furnace Pros

-Electric furnaces run on electricity.
 A major benefit is that all houses already have electricity, which means they have power to run an electric furnace.
-Electric furnaces are also simple and reliable.
-The initial cost of an electric furnace is typically lower, and they tend to be incredibly efficient.
-Electric furnaces have easier maintenance, which can lower the cost of upkeep.
+They are also simple and reliable.
+The initial electric home furnace cost is typically lower, and electric furnace efficiency tends to be very high.
+These furnaces have easier maintenance, which can lower the cost of upkeep.
 In fact, many homeowners are able to troubleshoot simple issues on their own, which can’t be said about gas furnaces.
-On average, electric furnaces last longer and are quieter than gas furnaces.
+On average, they last longer and are quieter than gas furnaces.

 Many people appreciate that electric furnaces don’t use natural gas, which means they don’t have to use a combustible gas in their house that runs the very small risk of causing a dangerous reaction.